 (2).
 BPTF dynamic issues observed prior to 2024 will be evaluated in the Short-Term Reliability Process

 Figure 40 shows the transient voltage response for a 345 kV bus in the Con Edison service territory that passes the stated criteria as observed in assessments that have the peaker units in-service, as compared to the response observed with the peakers out-of-service.
 To pass the transient voltage response criteria, the post-fault value must settle to at least 0.9 p.u. voltage five seconds after the fault has cleared.
 When the transient voltage response fails the stated criteria (as shown in Figure 40) this is referred to as fault induced delayed voltage recovery (FIDVR).
-FIDVR events are driven by end-use load behavior and load composition, primarily the induction motor loads. .
+FIDVR events are driven by end-use load behavior and load composition, primarily the induction motor loads.
+One of the causes of FIDVR is the stalling of induction motors due to low voltages.
 When an induction motor stalls, the motors draws excessive reactive power from the grid and require five to six times their typical steady-state running current in this locked-rotor condition, which can eventually lead to a significant loss of generation and load.

 Figure 40: New York City (NYC) 345 kV Bus Voltage Recovery